 Governor of the Bank of Israel Prof. Amir Yaron participated in a BIS meeting with central bank governors from around the world

-Pursuant to the appointment in November 2021 of Governor Yaron as Chair of the Small Open Economies group, the Governor moderated the professional discussion on this topic (SOE—Small Open Economies).
+Pursuant to the appointment in November of Governor Yaron as Chair of the Small Open Economies group, the Governor led a discussion on the topic of inflation developments and the response by monetary policy.

 The BIS (Bank for International Settlements) is the bank regulating international financial settlements.
 It is the oldest international financial organization.
 Its role is to promote cooperation between central banks, of which 63 are currently members.
 The BIS’s activities include the development of international banking supervision standards and criteria (the “Basel” regulations), monitoring the stability of the international financial system, providing banking services to central banks, and assisting various financial institutions in performing their functions.
 The Bank of Israel joined the BIS as a full member in September 2003, after obtaining the government’s approval.